kth-step/HOL4P4/hol/polygram/README.md

 ## Test Case Output

-Running `make test` from the root of the repository generates a `.txt` file per test case containing the pipeline output.

 For more detailed information on what is happening during each test case, inspect the `.hol/` directory inside each test case folder (for example `hol/polygram/policy_test_cases/.hol/`).
 Inside `.hol/log/`, each theorem has its own log file containing timing statistics for each stage of the pipeline.

-The test cases in `policy_test_cases/` also include the running example from the paper, found in `paper_exampleScript.sml`.